strohne/Facepager/README.md

 ### Getting help

 Try the help button built into Facepager or directly go to the [Wiki](https://github.com/strohne/Facepager/wiki).
 There you find everything to [get you started](https://github.com/strohne/Facepager/wiki/Getting-Started).
+Further, you will find some [Tutorials on YouTube](https://www.youtube.com/channel/UCiIbKv5b5rz-6LPTLQgVGug).

 You can get help regarding specific problems in the [Facepager Usergroup on Facebook](https://www.facebook.com/groups/136224396995428/).
 If you want to be informed about updates please follow the [Facebook Page](https://www.facebook.com/facepagerpage).